 “You’re kidding.
 No, you’re not kidding.
 They really set this up?”

 “Obviously your dad didn’t tell you.”

 “Well, maybe he would have.
 But I’m not talking to my folks.
-I’ve had my party since elementary school.
-It’s because, as you know, my birthday’s on Halloween.
-We could have left on Sunday instead of Saturday and I could have had the party today, but they wouldn’t even consider it.
-They wouldn’t let me stay with my best friend Tommy and his family for the week like they offered and I wanted so I wouldn’t miss any school.
+As you know, my birthday’s on Halloween and I’ve had my party on Halloween ever since elementary school.
+I could have had the party today, then we could have left on Sunday instead of Saturday.
+But my folks wouldn’t even consider it.
+They wouldn’t let me stay with my best friend Tommy and his family for the week like they offered and I wanted so I could have my party at Tommy wouldn’t miss any school.
 But no, I had to come with them.
-Today.
+We had to leave today.
 Period.
 No questions.
 No discussion.
 No argument.
 No explanation.
 The worst day of my life was yesterday when I had to tell all of my friends who were planning to come to my party that there wasn’t going to be a party this year.
 Talk about letting everyone down by telling them at the last second!
 So, that’s why I’m really pissed at my folks.
 Sorry for the rant, but I’m still pissed big-time.”

 “You said you could have stayed with a friend?”